Leftover Pork: How to Cook 1 Pork Roast to Make 5 Meals

 - Bake at 400 until topping is cooked through and browned.

 My family loved this round of meals.
-We have one container of meat left for a later time.
+We have one container of leftover pork roast left for a later time.
 I love how economical all of these meals were because the meat was so inexpensive.
-It’s amazing how much meat you get from one roast.
+It’s amazing how much meat you get from one pork roast.
 Every time I’m shocked at how much it makes.
 I love creating new flavors and making something new out of something leftover.
 Cooking is like art, and then you get to eat it.

-Your roast can be made into other things such as pork nachos, a pork and rice casserole, pork fried rice, pork stir-fry, soups, stews, or any number of other things.
+Next time you’re wondering what to do with your leftover pork roast, get creative.
+It can be made into other things such as pork nachos, pork and rice casserole, pork fried rice, pork stir-fry, soups, stews, or any number of other things.

 I hope you enjoy these ideas with your family and making them feeds your soul and your bodies.